AdobeDocs/marketo-learn.en/help/email-marketing/personalized-newsletter-learn.md

 exl-id: 35f33547-49ff-4e2e-a4b8-2cf8aa21d385
 feature: Programs
 ---
-# Learn about creating a personalized newsletter email progra… (Titles should be no more than 60 characters)
+# Creating a personalized newsletter email program

 Engage with prospects and customers in a cost-effective way using personalized email newsletters.